johnespinosa/edx-platform/docs/en_us/platform_api/source/enrollment/overview.rst

 information, and to enroll a user in a course.

-The edX Platform Enrollment API uses Representational State Transfer (REST) design principles and supports the JavaScript Object Notation (JSON) data- interchange format.
+The edX Platform Enrollment API uses Representational State Transfer (REST) design principles and supports the JavaScript Object Notation (JSON) data-interchange format.
 The REST API is simple, lightweight, and optimized.

 You can use the edX Platform Enrollment API for web, desktop, and mobile applications.